sebastiano123-c/DroneIno/README.md

 To better improve the WiFi range install an external antenna. -->

 # **DroneInoTelemetry web app (developing)**
-DroneInoTelemetry is a web app that makes every thing simple and easy reach.
+DroneInoTelemetry is a web app that makes everything simple and easy reach.
 Use it to fine-tune your PID or fix gyroscope set point and altitude hold PID parameters.

-Using this app, you can adjust on the fly every PID parameter, and much more.
+Using this app, you can adjust on the fly these parameters and much more.

 ## **Connection using only ESP32**
 Exploiting the ESP32 native WiFi access point (AP), DroneInoTelemetry web app promises to be very smart in terms of time savings and feedback.